Risingson/eveeyedocs/docs/map/chain-mapping.md

  - When pasting wormhole signatures connections to "Unknown Systems" will get created

+#### Add data to connections
+To add data to connections you can right-click wormhole connection lines or click wormholes in the solarsystem info pane within the "SIG" tab.
+You can edit:<br>

+ - Signature codes on both sides<br>
+ -  Wormhole code<br>
+ - K162 side<br>
+ - Label<br>

+#### Name wormholes
+Clicking wormhole systems will show a `Set Wormhole Name` option in solarsystem menu.

 ## Display Styles
 Solarsystem oultines are solid or dashed.
 Connection lines are colored and solid or dashed.